leoAshu/nodejs-essentials/README.md

 - Node modules are a fundamental part of the Node.js ecosystem.
 - They are reusable pieces of code that encapsulate functionality.
 - They promote code reusability and modular design resulting in the development of maintainable and scalable application.
+- Modules are the building blocks of a package.

 ### Packages: